View full details in the curriculum handbook

 - Professionals do not stop learning at any stage in their working lives.
 Doctors and lawyers, for example, have to have regular refresher courses.
 In the same way, teachers need a framework like an MA within which to learn about recent research in education and be prompted to consider whether they could be even better at what they do.

 - Not only will you learn about recent research in education, but you will also learn how to do research yourself.

 - Having taken the trouble to gain this qualification will show your employer and future employers that you are a serious, professional employee.

 - You will find the course intellectually stimulating.

 The course includes:

-- What is expected of Level 7 academic writing?
+- Understanding what is expected of Level 7 Academic Writing

-- How to navigate the topic of research methodology
+- Learning how to navigate the topic of research methdology

 - Planning your dissertation